MAS DevOps Ansible Collection Ansible CLI

 Local directory to save the generated SlsCfg resource definition.
 This can be used to manually configure a MAS instance to connect to SLS instance, or used as an input to the suite_config role.
 If this or mas_instance_id are not set then the role will not generate a SlsCfg template.

-mas_config_dirare not set then the role will not generate a SlsCfg template) - Environment Variable:
+• Optional (if this or mas_config_dir are not set then the role will not generate a SlsCfg template)

 sls_url¤